corinnebara/ucdplink/README.md

 ## Work in Progress

-In the future, we plan to allow users to choose the UCDP version they want to work with.
+- In the future, we plan to allow users to choose the UCDP version they want to work with.
 As of now, the package only works with the (currently) newest version of UCDP, i.e., v24.

-When using this approach please cite: Bara, Corinne & Maurice P.
-Schumann, “Who, what, and where?
-Linking violence to civil wars”, Research & Politics (2025).
+- We also plan to implement an additional user choice to only link those forms of violence that can be linked via actor identifiers (battle, rebel one-sided violence, and inter-rebel fighting), and forego the more time-consuming spatial linking.